Where We Be

 An artist paints a picture on a corner of Paseo Atkinson

-The city cemetary is perched on high, offering its "residents" a great view
+The city cemetery is perched on high, offering its "residents" a great view

-This is Plaza Sotomayor in the lower, flatter part of the city -- the plaza is at one corner of the city's Historic District
+Plaza Sotomayor -- in the lower, flatter part of the city -- sits at one corner of the city's Historic District